 Which punctuation marks are colons/semicolons?

-This is the first of three lessons about Colons and Semicolons.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Colons and Semicolons.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of punctuation in academic writing

 – Explore the differences between colons and semicolons

 – Introduce the 15 functions of colons and semicolons

 Learning how to punctuate an English sentence correctly can be a challenging task for both native and non-native speakers of the language.
 Not only are there a large number of rules surrounding how and when to include apostrophes, brackets, commas and full stops, for example, but these rules and uses tend vary from country to country and culture to culture.
 For informal communication in English – such as through text messages or emails to friends, it’s not so important to be correct with your punctuation every time.
 However, for academics conducting research or for anyone that wishes to publish their writing, it’s critical that every punctuation mark is comprehensively understood and consistently used.

 This short three-chapter reader focuses specifically on the correct usage of colons and semicolons.
 This first chapter aims to introduce the basics of colons and semicolons and to briefly describe their many uses and functions in academia.
 Chapters 2 and 3 then focus on these functions in detail, offering examples and rules for accurate and grammatical usage.
 Once these three chapters have been read carefully, students may then wish to bookmark this reader for future reference.
 You may also wish to check your understanding of these concepts by downloading and completing our related beginner, intermediate and advanced worksheets.